miniclone for Mac OS X

 background

 The following page contains a script for creating a bootable clone of the currently running system on any target media, including thumb drives, flash drive, or other internal or external bootable media.
 Naturally, this is most useful with a keychain thumbdrive.
+It is the goal of this project to create a bootable, useful system on 16 GB of external storage that can open up Microsoft Office documents, open VMware virtual machines, and fix most disk issues.

 usage